-Types of dental fillings
+Types of Dental Fillings

-Advantages of Dental Filling
+Advantages of Dental Fillings

-Preventing the spread of tooth decay
+Preventing the Spread of Tooth Decay

 Dental fillings can stop the spread of tooth decay.
-The decay can spread from the enamel to the dentin, and if left untreated, the decay will continue to the inner structures of the tooth, eventually causing an infection.
+The decay can spread from the enamel to the dentin and, if left untreated, the decay will continue to the inner structures of the tooth, eventually causing an infection.
 With dental fillings, dentists can restore your smile and prevent further damage.

 Dental fillings repair teeth damaged by tooth decay.
 If left untreated, tooth decay can lead to cavities and dental abscesses.
 Once a tooth develops a cavity, bacteria can hide and multiply inside.

 Dental fillings can be completed in one visit.
-The process is quicker if the treatment area is numbed with local anesthesia.
+The procedure is performed under local anesthesia.
 The dentist will first remove any decay from the tooth.
 Then, the tooth will be cleaned and prepared, which may involve removing some of the surfaces of the tooth if it’s damaged.
 Then, the filling is placed.
-Once the filling is set, the dentist will polish and buff the tooth.To know more, call Dentist in Katy, TX at (281) 271-5100 and schedule an appointment with the dentist.
+Once the filling is set, the dentist will polish and buff the tooth.